mitmproxy/mitmproxy/README.rst

 good reason not to.

 This is automatically enforced on every PR.
 If we detect a linting error, the PR checks will fail and block merging.
-We are using this command to check for style compliance:
+You can run our lint checks yourself with the following command:

 .. code-block:: text

-    flake8 --jobs 8 --count mitmproxy pathod examples test
+    tox -e lint

 .. |mitmproxy_site| image:: https://shields.mitmproxy.org/api/https%3A%2F%2F-mitmproxy.org-blue.svg